openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 * hw:numa_mem.1=<ram-size> - mapping N GB of RAM to NUMA node 1

-The most common case will be that the admin only sets 'hw:numa_nodes' and then the flavour vCPUs and RAM will be divided equally across the NUMA nodes.
+The most common case will be that the admin only sets 'hw:numa_nodes' and then the flavor vCPUs and RAM will be divided equally across the NUMA nodes.

 The 'hw:numa_mempolicy' option allows specification of whether it is mandatory for the instance's RAM allocations to come from the NUMA nodes to which it is